-The National Museum of Ireland has an Audit and Risk Committee (ARC) comprising three Board members, one of whom is the Chair, and two independent members, with financial and audit expertise.
-The ARC met six times in 2021.
+The National Museum of Ireland has an Governance, Audit and Risk Committee (ARC) comprising three Board members, one of whom is the Chair, and two external members, with financial and audit expertise.
+The ARC met five times in 2022.
+One external member retired from the committee on 31 January 2022, the position was not filled from 01 February to 31 December 2022.